Home > Money > Question

 Money

 I want to invest 50k.
-My financial targets more than one lakh(one year) which diversification i need to follow to get better returns low risk. sip or mutual funds or direct shares(equity)?
+My financial targets more than one lakh(with in one year) which diversification i need to follow to get better returns low risk. sip or mutual funds or direct shares(equity)?
 Can any one suggestion me detailed.
 Thank You in Advance.
-Without lock in period ? it's possible ?
+Without lock in period ? is it possible ?

 Ans: Investing Rs.
 50,000 to achieve more than Rs.
 1 lakh within one year while aiming for low risk is a challenging goal.
 Achieving such high returns in a short period typically involves high risk.
 However, by carefully evaluating your options and diversifying your investments, you can optimize your chances of reaching your target while managing risk.
 Let’s explore your options in detail, covering SIPs, mutual funds, and direct shares.